aphyr/partitions-post/README.markdown

 However, not all organizations can afford the cost or operational complexity of highly reliable networks.
-From Google and Amazon (who operate commodity and/or low-cost hardware due to sheer scale) to one-man startups built on shoestring budgets, isolating network failures are a real risk.
+From Google and Amazon (who operate commodity and/or low-cost hardware due to sheer scale) to one-man startups built on shoestring budgets, communication-isolating network failures are a real risk.

-It's important to consider that risk *before* a partition occurs--because it's much easier to make decisions about partition tolerance on a whiteboard than to redesign, re-engineer, and upgrade a complex system in production environment--especially when it's throwing errors at your users.
-For some applications, failure *is* an option--but you should characterize that failure as a part of the design.
+It's important to consider this risk *before* a partition occurs--because it's much easier to make decisions about partition tolerance on a whiteboard than to redesign, re-engineer, and upgrade a complex system in a production environment--especially when it's throwing errors at your users.
+For some applications, failure *is* an option--but you should characterize and explicitly account for it as a part of your design.

 *We invite you to contribute your own experiences with or without network partitions.
 Open a pull request on https://github.com/aphyr/partitions-post,